MVCoconut/coconut.vdom/README.md

 }
 ```

-Disregarding the fact that this is would make for a hot contender in a competition for finding the stupidest way to render buttons, it's important to understand that if you create an enabled button and then disable it, the `span` is replaced by a `button` in the actual dom.
+Disregarding the fact that this would make for a hot contender in a competition for finding the stupidest way to render buttons, it's important to understand that if you create an enabled button and then disable it, the `span` is replaced by a `button` in the actual dom.
 Performance wise this *may* have quite far reaching implications.
 It is therefore suggested to **always wrap your views**, e.g.:

 ```haxe
 class Button extends coconut.ui.View<{ onclick:Void->Void, disabled:Bool, label:String }> {